 Group Video Call Apps for Android

-What makes Skype popular is that it is available not only on mobile platforms but also PC, Macs, browser, and PlayStation.
+Let’s begin this list with Skype because it is probably the oldest app in the world to support group video calls.
+Even before there were Android and iOS, Skype was available on Windows.
+What makes Skype popular is that it is available not only on mobile platforms but also PC, Macs, browsers, and PlayStation.
 This makes it easier to connect with people who are using their laptops.
-Bigger screen means you can view more.
+A bigger screen means you can view more.

 You can make a group call with up to 10 people but Skype says the number varies.
 In my experience, it is good for 3-5 people.
 As per their FUP (Fair Usage Policy), you can video call for a max of 100 hours a month with a 10 hour a day limit.
 You can also share your screen.